 This is how I arrived at Auschwitz.

-Barely 80 years ago, others arrived.
+We are just lucky that it wasn’t 80 years earlier when others arrived.
 They stepped off cattle trains, not buses.
 There was no coffee or bathroom breaks.
+They didn’t even know where they were.
 They were ordered to strip – believing they were to simply take a shower.
 Men, women and children were separated.
-Some were selected for hard labour.
+Some , who were considered useful, were selected for hard labour.

 Those sent here were Poles, Jews and Soviet prisoners of war.
 Their heads were shaved and their hair used to make socks and textiles.

-This is where 1.1million people died in five years.
-Some died from the firing squads.
-Others of hunger, were beaten or froze to death.
-But most were gassed with Zyklon B, with the smoke billowing out of the chimneys all day long.
+Over five years, 1.1million people were killed.
+Some from the firing squads.
+Others of hunger, many were tortured.
+But most were gassed with Zyklon B, with the smoke billowing out of the chimneys, for all to see, all day long.
+It was inescapable and death was never far away.

 Our group walks across to Birkenhau (Auschwitz II) to see the gas chambers and the children’s camp where their names remain, scratched into the walls.
 Very few survived.